Regensburg: Climate

 Regensburg straddles the humid continental (Dfb) and oceanic (Cfb) climate zones under the Köppen climate classification.
-While the average temperature of 8.5 C in the period from 1971 to 2000 is slightly above the German average (7.8 C), still only 5 of the 80 cities in Germany above 100,000 inhabitants are colder.
+While the average temperature of 8.5 C during the period from 1971 to 2000 is slightly above the German average (7.8 C), only 5 of the 80 cities in Germany with more than 100,000 inhabitants are colder.
 The average precipitation of 636 mm per year ranges slightly below the German average (approximately 700 mm).
-For the newer period from 1981 to 2010 the average temperature and precipitation rose up to 8.9 C respectively 658 mm.
-As this increase in the average temperature can also be seen in the other cities, Regensburg still ranks fifth place (shared with Ingolstadt and Kiel) in the above-mentioned ranking.
+For the more recent period from 1981 to 2010, the average temperature and precipitation rose to 8.9 C and 658 mm, respectively.
+Although this increase in average temperature is evident in other cities as well, Regensburg still ranks fifth (shared with Ingolstadt and Kiel) in the ranking above.
 With a total of 1670 sunshine hours per year, Regensburg is roughly 120 hours above German average.

 The warmest month of the year, on average, is July.
-The coolest month of the year, on average, is January.
+On average, the coolest month of the year is January.